What vaccinations will my child get this year?

 Between making them eat their veggies, toilet training and chaperoning sleepovers, keeping on top of all the dates and requirements for raising healthy, happy children can be tough.
 Some things you can let slip, like always getting matching socks on those little feet, but with other things it’s more important to be a stickler for timelines.

 Vaccinations work best when given on time.
 Read on to find out what vaccinations your child will be due for this year and learn about a handy tool to help you keep on top of appointments.

 Pregnant women can help provide protection for their babies by receiving an influenza vaccination and a whooping cough vaccination during their pregnancy.

 Pregnant women are particularly susceptible to complications from influenza, so it’s important to get vaccinated for the health of both mum and baby.
 The influenza vaccination can be given at any time throughout pregnancy, and will depend on the time of year and vaccine availability.
 After protecting mum and baby during pregnancy, this vaccination also provides ongoing protection for baby for the first few months of life.

-Pregnant women should receive their whooping cough vaccination in the last trimester of their pregnancy, preferably between 28 and 32 weeks.
+Pregnant women should receive their whooping cough vaccination between 20 and 32 weeks of each pregnancy.
 This can provide protection for baby against whooping cough until they are old enough to receive their own vaccinations at six weeks of age.